va3wam/hexBot/doc/hexbotWebInterface.md

 # Hexbot Web Interface

 Hexbot features a 2.4GHz 802.11n WiFi radio that requires a WiFi access point capable of communicating at 150Mbps.
-Hexbot hosts a webserver that can be used to configure values stored in non volitile memory (NVRAM) as well as perform over-the-air (OTA) firmware uppdates.
+Hexbot hosts a webserver that can be used to configure values stored in non volitile memory (NVRAM) as well as perform over-the-air (OTA) firmware uppdates via a web browser.

 ## Configuring NVRam